20 Oct Must Know Info: How an AFCI Helps Prevent Electrical Fires

 Why is AFCI information important?

-Although not sexy, arc fault circuit interrupters (or AFCIs) help prevent electrical fires and should be installed in your home!
+Although not sexy, arc fault circuit interrupters (or AFCIs) help prevent electrical fires and installed in your home!

-According to the National Fire Protection Association (NFPA), there are roughly 45,000 home fires every year due to some type of electrical failure or malfunction.
+According to the National Fire Protection Association (NFPA), electrical failure or malfunctions cause roughly 45,000 home fires every year.

 Electrical fires result in over 350 deaths and around 1,400 injuries annually.